-If mature storage or non-storage onions are rejected because they do not meet the applicable standards due to decay/internal damage, there will be no production to count for the field or subfield.
+If mature storage or non-storage onions are rejected because they do not meet the applicable standards due to decay/internal damage as allowed by the Special Provisions, there will be no production to count for the field or subfield.
 For storage type onions, applicable standards are USDA Grade Standards for Onions, or other standards contained in the Special Provisions.
 For non-storage type onions, they are any applicable Marketing Orders, or other standards contained in the Special Provisions.